 RES is committed to ensuring that, wherever possible, local contractors and employees are used in all aspects of solar farm development.
-The major opportunities arise during the construction phase when suitably qualified local firms are derin invited to bid for different aspects of construction.
-We encourage our contractors to source construction materials locally (Ls. within the courty) and to use local transport and plant hire companies where possible, in addition to local services and amentites.
+The major opportunities arise during the construction phase when suitably qualified local firms are often invited to bit of different aspects of construction.
+We encourage our contractors to source construction materials locally (i.e. within the county and to use local transport and plant line companies where possible, in addition to local services and amenities.

-RES also believes that our renewable energy schemes should also provide meaningful benefits locally and wa are inviting finput from the local communities on their priority aims and projects in their area which the project may be able to support.
-Examples could include supporting community assets, apprenticeships, fuel poverty schemes, etc. We look forward to continuing to work with the community as our proposals are developed.
+RES also believes that our renewable energy schemes should also provide meaningful benefits locally and war en irruiting input from the local communities on their priority aims and projects in their area which the project may be able to support.
+Examples could include supporting community assets, apprenticeships, fuel poverty schemes, etc.

+We look forward to continuing to work with the community as our proposals are developed.